 The existing playground and basketball had to be removed to allow for the full size football fields and three lane cricket nets, this forms part of the adopted masterplan design.

-A new playground and potential multipurpose court will be delivered as part of stage 3 and 4 of construction, and the community will be consulted in 2022 to provide feedback on concept designs for the playground.
+A new playground and potential multipurpose court will be delivered as part of stage 3 and 4 of construction, and the community will be consulted to provide feedback on concept designs.

 Elements of the original playground (including the timber poles and sandstone blocks) have been salvaged and re-used at River Park playground in Ermington.